Updated April 17, 2023

-It is mainly built on the concept of abstraction.
-This creation of independent scripts represents the modules of the application under test into separate units, functions, and sections.
-It provides the benefit of changing the script only for a particular module.
-There is no need to touch other modules for the changes.
-It takes less effort to create test cases as it can be reused for other modules as well.
+This framework is built on the concept of abstraction.
+The creation of independent scripts represents the modules of the application under test into separate units, functions, and sections.
+It allows making script changes to specific modules without affecting others.
+It takes less effort to create test cases, as they can be reused for other modules as well.

 3. Keyword Driven Testing Framework

 It is the framework that utilizes the data tables and keywords to perform on the application under test.
-The test data and directives are used to develop the test scripts, and these directives are called keywords.
+The test data and directives are used to develop the test scripts, and these directives are called keywords, which developers reuse as multiple test cases.
 It is extensive data-driven testing.
-Keywords are reused as multiple test cases.

 4. Linear Automation Framework

-It is used as a record and playback framework.
-In this, the script developer does not require to write the code in sequential order for functions and methods.
-It records the navigation process and uses that script to test that functionality.
+It is used as a recording and playback framework.
+The script developer does not require to write the code in sequential order for functions and methods.
+It records the navigation process and uses that script to test the functionality.

 5. Hybrid Testing Framework

-It is the combination of modular, data-driven, and keyword drove testing frameworks.
-It helps data-driven scripts to take advantage of libraries.
-It integrates the advantages of all other frameworks.
+This framework combines the modular, data-driven, and keyword drove testing frameworks.
+It helps data-driven scripts to take advantage of libraries and integrates the advantages of all other frameworks.